 In Table I, we provide all possible error events for Alice and Bob considering four possible resistance selection scenarios: low-low, low-high, high-low, and high-high, which stand for bit sequences 00, 01, 10, and 11, respectively.
-Here, probabilities of corresponding error events for Alice and Bob respectively denoted by $P_A(.)$ and $P_B(.)$.
+Here, probabilities of corresponding error events for Alice and Bob respectively denoted by $P_A(.)$ and $P_B(.)$ .
 We consider probabilities for all error events, not only involving secure bit exchange, due to the following two reasons.
 First, under stealth and ultra-low power communication, we are also interested in non-secure bit exchange, that is, the cases of 00 and 11 might be exploited as well.
 From an encryption perspective, under general conditions, it would be still difficult to decrypt messages with 50% compromised bits for long enough keys, such as 256-bit keys that are widely used in standards and protocols.
 Second, since a non-secure combination (00 and 11) can be mistaken as a secure combination (01 and 10), and vice versa, focusing only on $00/11 \rightarrow 01/10$ error events, as in [18], might be misleading in terms of overall BEP.
 Nevertheless, by ignoring $01/10 \rightarrow 00/11$ error events, one can easily obtain a valid BEP expression for the secure bit exchange protocol using our framework as well.

-In light of Table I and also considering the bit error symmetries for Alice and Bob1, BEP for the KLJN scheme can be simply expressed as where it is assumed that 0s and 1s are generated uniformly, that is, each selected bit combination in Table I has a probability of 1/4.
+In light of Table I and also considering the bit error symmetries for Alice and Bob, BEP for the KLJN scheme can be simply expressed as where it is assumed that 0s and 1s are generated uniformly, that is, each selected bit combination in Table I has a probability of 1/4.
+However, the BEP values for bit 0 and bit 1 might differ in the general case.
 In what follows, we will investigate these four error event cases using noise variance estimation.